 Grade 8–12 teams can be a select group of students, an entire class, a group of mixed grades, or a school-wide team.
 Secondary teams will need a teacher sponsor whose primary role is to act as the supervisor and school contact.
 Depending on the project, the teacher sponsor's role may vary since actions and projects are expected to be more student-led.
 The Team Leader in a Secondary team may be either a teacher or a student.
 The Team Leader is responsible for registration, team-organization and project submission.

 Secondary teams are encouraged to organize a deliberate advocacy campaign for their environmental actions in order to contribute to public education in their school and community.

 Photo Essay Projects

 Looking for help with research or in-class inspiration?
-Let us help you find a Community Coach.
+Consider asking people or organizations in your community to act as a Community Coach.
 A Community Coach is a person or organization you choose to help you with your project.
 A great coach might be an environmental organization, a local government representative, a custodian, a farmer or a parent.

 A Community Coach is not necessary for entry into the program, but can be a great way to motivate teams and get more deeply involved in a topic.See our list ofCommunity Coaches